Building Envelope Design Guide - Roofing Systems

 Natural slates have the potential to offer several decades of service life.
 However, slate is heavy and very expensive.
 If slate is specified, a very durable underlayment is recommended, so that it does not prematurely degrade.

 Specifiers are cautioned that synthetic materials are often marketed as slate.
 Some of these products are made from slate particles, while others are made from polymers or other materials.
 Synthetics should not be expected to offer a service life equivalent to natural slate.

 Tiles can either be made from clay or concrete.
 Tiles typically can be expected to offer a longer service life than asphalt shingles.
 However, tiles are heavy and more costly than shingles.

 After identifying the project's requirements a roof system should be selected that optimally responds to an integration of the project's requirements and the system selection criteria discussed in System Selection Criteria below.
-After the roof system is selected, drawings and specifications are prepared to communicate the architect's design concept to a professional roofing contractor.
+After the roof system is selected, drawings and specifications are prepared to communicate the roof designer's design concept to a professional roofing contractor.
 This section also covers warranty considerations, key elements of drawings and specifications, and construction contract administration.